microsoft/dev-proxy/msgraph-developer-proxy/CONTRIBUTING.md

 # Contributing to the Microsoft Developer Proxy

+The best way to contribute initially is to download and try the Microsoft Graph Developer Proxy and then give us your feedback, both positive and negative, this will help us shape the future direction of this tool.
 At present we are not accepting community code contributions but will be opening up to accept pull requests in the future.

 ## Our foundation